2018 United States House of Representatives elections in Missouri: District 4

-The fourth district takes in Columbia and much of rural west-central Missouri.
-It has a PVI of R+17.
-The incumbent is Republican Vicky Hartzler, who has represented the district since the election of 2010, when she defeated long-time incumbent Democrat Ike Skelton.
+The fourth district comprises the city of Columbia and much of rural west-central Missouri.
+Incumbent Republican Vicky Hartzler, who had represented the district since 2011, ran for re-election.
 She was re-elected with 68% of the vote in 2016.
+The district had a PVI of R+17.

+Republican primary

-Hartzler has been considered a potential candidate for the U.S. Senate in 2018.
+Hartzler had been considered a potential candidate for the U.S. Senate in 2018.